baumhoto/FSBingMapsConnect/README.md

 # FSBingMapsConnect
 Send Flight Simulator Plane Position to Windows Bing Maps App

 Microsoft Flight Simulator Ingame VFR Map only has limited infos.
-This application will retrieve the current plane position from Flight Simulator and create an bingmaps application url from that which will show the position in the windows maps app (usually installed on every windows 10 device, if not get it from the Microsoft Store https://www.microsoft.com/en-us/p/windows-maps/9wzdncrdtbvb?activetab=pivot:overviewtab ).
+This application will retrieve the current plane position from Flight Simulator and create an bingmaps application url (https://docs.microsoft.com/en-us/windows/uwp/launch-resume/launch-maps-app) from that which will show the position in the windows maps app (usually installed on every windows 10 device, if not get it from the Microsoft Store https://www.microsoft.com/en-us/p/windows-maps/9wzdncrdtbvb?activetab=pivot:overviewtab ).

 Updates can be triggered manually or automatically (update interval can be specified).

 Windows Maps app should be placed on a second monitor though it will also work with only one (disable Keep FS Window Focused) to keep the Maps app in Front.
 It also works using another PC (see description below)

+## Google Earth Pro support

+Version 0.4.0 now support Google Earth Pro (get it from here: https://www.google.com/earth/download/gep/agree.html).
+Google Earth Pro allows to set a pin marker to the current location.

+Functionality provided by writing an kml (https://developers.google.com/kml/documentation/kmlreference?csw=1#top_of_page) file which is constantly updated, thus **there will be an dialog in Google Earth Pro asking about loading an modified file.
+Please choose "always" when this occurs.**

 ## Using another PC to connect to FS